 K1C calculates its receivable allowance based on historical pledge receivable write offs.
-As of June 30, 2022 and 2021, the allowance for uncollectible amounts was \$100,000.
+As of June 30, 2023 and 2022, the allowance for uncollectible amounts was \$0 and \$100,000 at June 30, 2023 and 2022, respectively.
 Pledge receivables are charged to the allowance for uncollectible amounts when they are deemed uncollectible.